 Popular subjects to teach or supplement with the computer include keyboarding, math drills, music theory and foreign languages.
 Online courses are commonly used by high school students.
 These are offered publicly or privately.
 Synchronous scheduling requires students to stream lectures, take exams or hand in assignments at set times, while asynchronous scheduling allows students to log in or submit assignments at their convenience, sometimes with a course completion deadline.

-- Can be used in combination with most other homeschooling methods.
+- Tech-based learning can be used in combination with most other homeschooling methods;

-- Some online academies or virtual schools offer accreditation.
+- Online academies or virtual schools offer accreditation;

-- Some parents feel more comfortable having a third party oversee their child’s education, for some high school subjects in particular.
+- Some parents feel more comfortable having a third party oversee their child’s education, particularly for high school subjects;

-- Websites can be accessed from anywhere and at any time, a good option for families that travel or participate in activities out of the home.
+- Accessible websites anywhere any time which is a good option for families that travel or participate in activities outside the home;

 - Learning about a topic in a video format can help children understand things in a way that might be harder to visualize with just words or pictures (e.g. science experiments, historical settings, or the sound an instrument should make).